mdn/content/files/en-us/web/api/websockets_api/writing_a_websocket_server_in_deno/index.md

 This example shows you how to create a WebSocket API server using Deno, with an accompanying web page.

 Deno is a JavaScript runtime which supports TypeScript compiling and caching on the fly.
-Deno has built-in formatter, linter, test runner and more, and also follows the WebAPI standards.
-By being compliant with the WebAPIs, the only non-spec JS is the ones found in the global `Deno` namespace.
+Deno has built-in formatter, linter, test runner and more, and also implements many web APIs.
+By being compliant with the web standards, all Deno-specific APIs are implemented under the `Deno` namespace.

-To install Deno, go to the [website](https://deno.com/) and follow the steps there.
+The [Deno website](https://deno.com/) provides instructions for installing Deno.

-Deno version at the time of writing: `1.36.4`.
+Deno version at the time of writing: `1.36`.

 ## Code